Spring 2002 Fellows

 Anna is married to Nicolas Mansfield and they have two children.

-EPHREM OLWENY is at Robert Wood Johnson University Hospital, he specializes in Urology.
+EPHREM OLWENY is an Assistant Professor at Robert Wood Johnson University Hospital, he specializes in Urology.

 Ephrem was born in Kampala, Uganda, and came to the US in 1994.
 He became a naturalized citizen on March 18, 2009.